 HEMA is an iconic Dutch chain store that designs all of its products in house.
-Instead of focussing on one aspect of retail, HEMA basically sells everything, including clothing, homeware, traditional Dutch food, its own line of books and unique stationary.
-HEMA always keeps its prices low, meaning that keen eyed travellers can be pick up chic Dutch design products without straining their wallets.
+Instead of focusing on one aspect of retail, HEMA basically sells everything, including clothing, homeware, traditional Dutch food, its own line of books and unique stationary.
+HEMA always keeps its prices low, meaning that keen eyed travellers can pick up chic Dutch design products without straining their wallets.

 A case of Brouwerij ‘t Ij beer